 Birth doulas are the only professional birth attendants whose sole responsibility is to you.
 Whereas doctors and nurses have multiple patients and shift changes, and your care providers generally arrive just for the birth of your baby, doulas provide continuous care throughout your labor and birth, and are not responsible to an institution.
 Our role is to help you identify your wants and needs, and then help you get those things to the absolute best of our ability.

 Postpartum doulas are trained in supporting you and your baby during the often-overwhelming 4th Trimester.
-Though we have comprehensive knowledge of the newborn period, we are not baby nurses; our job is to help you figure out how to function as a new family unit, which emphasizes making sure you are taken care of, as well as taking care of your little one.
+We are not baby nurses.
+Our job is to support the new family: so while we will absolutely take care of your little one, we also emphasize making sure you are taken care of.
+We have comprehensive understanding of both the newborn and postpartum periods, and help new (or growing) families build their confidence.
 Most new parents don’t see their care provider for six weeks after birth — a lot can happen during that time!
 Loving guidance from a doula can make a big difference.